kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-42-expose-workloads-multiple-namespaces.md

 Create three namespaces.
 Deploy two instances of the HTTPBin Service, each in a separate namespace.
 To learn how to do it, follow the [Create a Workload](../../01-00-create-workload.md) tutorial.
 Reserve the third namespace for creating an APIRule.

 > [!NOTE]
-> Remember to enable autometic Istio sidecar proxy injection in each namespace.
+> Remember to enable automatic Istio sidecar proxy injection in each namespace.
 See [Enable Sidecar Injection for a Namespace](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-sidecar-injection-for-a-namespace).

 ## Steps